 - ARM (Cyclone)

 - Silicon Labs

 - ARM (Tiva-C, Sitara, OMAP

 USBX is Express Logic's high-performance USB host, device, and On-The-Go (OTG) embedded stack.
 It is fully integrated with ThreadX and is available for all ThreadX supported processors.
 Like ThreadX, USBX is designed to have a small footprint and high-performance, making it ideal for today's deeply embedded applications that require to interface with USB devices or be connected with a Windows/Apple/Linux desktop over USB.

 USBX is implemented as a C library.
 Only the features used by the application are brought into the final image.
-The minimal footprint of USBX is under 2KB on Microcontrollers.

 Easy To Use